nv-morpheus/Morpheus/docs/source/developer_guide/guides/10_modular_pipeline_digital_fingerprinting.md

     ...
 ```

+For a complete reference, refer to: [DFP Post Processing](../../modules/examples/digital_fingerprinting/dfp_postprocessing.md)

 ### Serialize

 Source: `morpheus/modules/serialize.py`

-The serialize module function is responsible for filtering columns from a MultiMessage object and emitting a MessageMeta
+The serialize module function is responsible for filtering columns from a `MultiMessage` object and emitting a `MessageMeta` object.
-object.

-The convert_to_df function converts a dataframe to JSON lines.
-It takes a MultiMessage instance, include_columns (a
-pattern for columns to include), exclude_columns (a list of patterns for columns to exclude), and columns (a list of
-columns to include).
-The function filters the columns of the input dataframe based on the include and exclude patterns
-and retrieves the metadata of the filtered columns.
+The `convert_to_df` function converts a dataframe to JSON lines.
+It takes a `MultiMessage` instance, `include_columns` (a pattern for columns to include), `exclude_columns` (a list of patterns for columns to exclude), and `columns` (a list of columns to include).
+The function filters the columns of the input dataframe based on the include and exclude patterns and retrieves the metadata of the filtered columns.

 The module function compiles the include and exclude patterns into regular expressions.
-It then creates a node using the
-convert_to_df function with the compiled include and exclude patterns and the specified columns.
+It then creates a node using the `convert_to_df` function with the compiled include and exclude patterns and the specified columns.

 ```python
 @register_module(SERIALIZE, MORPHEUS_MODULE_NAMESPACE)